This is the last box of my six-month subscription to Glossybox.

 Glossybox claims that the minimum value of this box is £52.

-I don't think anyone really considers the value of sample sizes in their box because the whole point of a sample is that it is given away FREE at point of sale to encourage sales of the full size product.
+I don’t think anyone really considers the value of sample sizes in their box because the whole point of a sample is that it is given away FREE at the point of sale to encourage sales of the full-size product.